Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

-Safety-critical scenario generation is a rapidly advancing application of \glspl{vlm} in autonomous driving.
-It enables the synthesis of rare but relevant situations that are essential for evaluating system robustness.
-By combining visual perception with semantic understanding, \glspl{vlm} can detect failures and generate targeted, interpretable scenarios.
+\textbf{Safety-critical Scenario Generation:} Safety-critical scenario generation is a rapidly advancing application of \glspl{vlm} in autonomous driving.
+It enables the synthesis of rare but relevant situations that are essential for evaluating system robustness. \revB{By combining visual perception with semantic reasoning, \glspl{vlm} have the potential to identify abnormal behaviors or near-failure conditions and generate targeted, interpretable scenarios.}

 Recent frameworks such as CurricuVLM\cite{sheng2025curricuvlm} illustrate the potential of \glspl{vlm}.
-CurricuVLM integrates VLMs like LLaVA into an online curriculum learning loop, where BEV images and task descriptions are analyzed to identify safety-critical events, while GPT-4o uncovers behavioral weaknesses through batch-wise pattern analysis.
-These insights guide a pre-trained DenseTNT model in generating personalized agent trajectories, with scenario selection dynamically adapted through reinforcement learning.
+CurricuVLM integrates \glspl{vlm} such as LLaVA into an online curriculum-learning loop.
+The \gls{vlm} analyzes \gls{bev} images and task descriptions to detect safety-critical events, while GPT-4o performs batch-level pattern analysis to reveal behavioral weaknesses.
+These insights guide a pre-trained DenseTNT model to generate tailored agent trajectories, and reinforcement learning adaptively selects the next scenarios.

-CurricuVLM employs general-purpose pre-trained \glspl{vlm}, thus their performance in identifying safety-critical agents is limited.
-Future work could explore combining these frameworks with safety-aware, fine-tuned VLMs and incorporating temporal and multi-sensor contexts to improve reliability.
+However, CurricuVLM employs pre-trained \glspl{vlm}, thus its performance in identifying safety-critical agents is limited.
+Future work could explore combining these frameworks with safety-aware, fine-tuned \glspl{vlm} and incorporating temporal and multi-sensor contexts to improve reliability.

-\textbf{Metrics:} The evaluation here only focuses on \textit{safety-critical metrics} such as collision rate and driving distance~\cite{sheng2025curricuvlm}, to evaluate the severity and effectiveness of the generated scenarios.